My Quiet Kitchen

 1. Preheat a cast iron pan or heavy skillet over medium heat.
 Cook your vegan wings for 2 to 3 minutes per side or until golden.
 Transfer to a plate.

 2. Turn off the heat, and add the butter to the pan, if using.
 Now add Frank's hot sauce, cayenne, and a few dashes of garlic powder, if desired.
 Stir or whisk the buffalo sauce, then return the wings to the pan.
-Toss to coat in sauce.
+Toss to coat.

-Serve buffalo seitan wings with vegan ranch or blue cheese dressing, fresh celery and carrot sticks... and plenty of napkins!
+Serve vegan buffalo wings with vegan ranch dressing or blue cheese, fresh celery and carrot sticks... and plenty of napkins!

-They're also great inside a wrap with lettuce and creamy dressing, or chopped and piled on top of a big salad.
+They're also great inside a wrap with crisp lettuce and creamy dressing or chopped and piled on top of a big salad.

 close up photo showing texture of steamed seitan wings covered in buffalo sauce.